aaronbloomfield/ics/hws/hw-hashing.md

 3. A reasonable amount of PRINTABLE ASCII characters (decimal values 32 - 127) to the end of the input file (reasonable means 10 or fewer), such that the new output file has the same CRC as the desired CRC value (the second command-line parameter).
 The only purpose of these characters is to affect the CRC value, as changing the input *almost* always results in a different output (in this task, you are looking for the exceptions to that rule).

-### Important Notes
+#### Important Notes

-**CRC16:** We will be using the CRC16 algorithm, NOT the CRC32 algorithm, to allow the program to run in a reasonably short time frame.
+- **CRC16:** We will be using the CRC16 algorithm, NOT the CRC32 algorithm, to allow the program to run in a reasonably short time frame.
 Boost can do both, so be careful.

-**Newlines:** There are two things to be watch out for with newlines:
+- **Newlines:** There are two things to be watch out for with newlines:
     1. There are differences between Linux and Windows platforms (see [Wikipedia](http://en.wikipedia.org/wiki/Newline) for details).
 Your program will be run (and graded) in a Linux environment.
     2. Trailing newlines (`\n`) affect the CRC16 value of a file, but are often overlooked.
 Be careful not to unintentionally add any extra newlines that would change the CRC value of `output.txt`.
 For example, the CRC16 for "hello world" with no trailing newline is 0x39c1 on a UNIX system, but with a trailing newline it is 0x9778.

-### Additional Hints
+#### Additional Hints

 - You need to create a new `crc_16_type` result EACH time you compute the CRC value; you can't re-use it very easily.
 - Your program will be given 60 seconds to run when we grade it.
 This should be enough time for CRC16, but you may want to include the `-O2` compilation flag.
 - During development, it may be easier to compute the CRC32 value because of the convenient `crc32` utility in Ubuntu (described above).
 Once you verify that your program is computing the hash properly, change it over to CRC16.
 (Note you need to change over to CRC16 *before* you search for collisions, or you will be searching a *long* time.)

-## Task 2: MD5 collisions
+### Task 2: MD5 collisions

 How easy is it to create a malicious program with a specific MD5 hash?
 In this part we'll find out.

 For this task, we are going to follow [these online instructions](http://www.mscs.dal.ca/~selinger/md5collision/).
 This code is released under the Modified BSD and/or the GPL license, so I am allowed to use it here, as long as I don't claim credit for it (I'm not), and I include the license in the source code (it's included there).

-### Set-up
+#### Set-up

-**Platform:** You will likely want to use the Linux VirtualBox for this task. *Note that we can make no guarantees about the safety of the program*, although when we ran it on our own computer, and the world didn't end.
+You will likely want to use the Linux VirtualBox for this task. *Note that we can make no guarantees about the safety of the program*, although when we ran it on our own computer, and the world didn't end.
 Additionally, you will be creating binary executables, which must be *Linux* binary executables (elf), **not** MacOS (Mach-O) and not Windows (exe).
 We will be running them on a 64 bit Linux system, but 32 or 64 bit elf executables are fine.

 You can download the source code from the [the online instructions website](http://www.mscs.dal.ca/~selinger/md5collision/) or from Collab's Resources page; the file is called `evilize-0.2.tar.gz` or `evilize-0.2.zip` (you only need one).

-### Assignment
+#### Assignment

 Your task is to create two binary executables, `good` and `evil`, that have the same MD5 hash ([see the instructions](http://www.mscs.dal.ca/~selinger/md5collision/)).
 Those executables should print something relevant (i.e., something "good" and something "evil") - it can be interesting quotations, good/evil instructions, etc.  __IT SHOULD NOT DO ANYTHING MALICIOUS__, as that would be a violation of your [Ethics honor pledge](../uva/ethics-pledge.pdf).  **ONLY** print something.
 Find some interesting quotations to entertain us!